 Ozgur Ege Aydogan

-I am a robotics researcher committed to enhancing human mobility through neuroadaptive wearable systems.
+Fulbright PhD Scholar (Fall 2026 Cohort) and robotics researcher committed to enhancing human mobility through neuroadaptive wearable systems.
 My research integrates soft robotics, biomechanics, and neural decoding to create intelligent assistive technologies for individuals with motor impairments.

 At Osaka University’s Department of Neurosurgery, I am developing a real-time brain-computer interface (BCI) system for robotic arm control in post-stroke rehabilitation.
 This system combines EEG signal processing with intent-driven robotic manipulation to enable intuitive interaction and improve patient outcomes.